|

 a grave sin.

-And anyone who persists in
+Therefore, anyone who persists in

 disobedience should not be allowed to be a priest.
+And that is said with a sad

-The issue here, then, isnt
+The issue here, then, isn’t

 about homosexuality or heterosexuality per se, nor is it a matter